therightstuff/aws-cdk-js-dev-guide/README.md

 Layers are composite packages that multiple lambda functions can reference.

 To create a layer, simply add a `<layer name>` folder in the `layers/src` directory that includes a `package.json` file.
 When the `npm run build` command is run, the packages are installed and the layer archive is produced and copied into the `layers/build` directory.

+WARNING: A lambda function can use a maximum of 5 layers and be a maximum of 250MB unzipped.

 ##### Custom Lambda Layer Modules